Rules of Procedure

 3. Procedure of Dispute Settlement

-- Consumers must submit a complete claims form including a concise and clear summary of the circumstances of the dispute.
+- It is the sole responsibility of the Consumer submitting a complaint to submit a complete claims form including a concise and clear but complete presentation of the circumstances of the dispute.
 Consumers shall submit all documents which may assist in a better understanding of the case when submitting the dispute.
 Upon request by MADRE, the Consumer has to provide sufficient documentation to verify his identity.
 Operators shall submit any relevant documents when replying in the dispute.

 - The dispute will be decided upon information submitted by the Parties.
 MADRE will use its reasonable efforts to resolve the dispute through reference to the Operator’s terms and conditions, the license conditions and a process of non-binding mediation between the Consumer and Operator.

-- MADRE does not investigate the facts of the dispute and will not request additional documents or evidence unless essential information is missing to decide the case.
-Information provided by the Consumer after the opening of the case may not be considered.
+- MADRE does not investigate the facts of the dispute and is under no obligation to request additional documents or evidence unless essential information is missing to decide the case.
+Information provided by the Consumer after the opening of the case may not be considered and follow up emails will not be responded to as a matter of policy to the interest of resourceful case management.

 - Should the Consumer or Operator not respond to an information request from MADRE within 14 days, MADRE may decide based on the decision presented by that time.